jesus-torres1/CSM-AI/README.md

-AI Agent CSM
+Computational Soft Matter Research AI (CSM AI) Interface

-This a project with the goal of developing an AI agent specialized in computational soft matter research.
+This a personnal project with the goal of developing an AI agent specialized in computational soft matter research.

 This agent will have dual functions: